NorwegianVeterinaryInstitute/nvi-documentation/docs/source/tutorials/mapping_reads_reference_assembly.md

 2) We map the reads (attribute the position of the reads according to the index) and sort the mapped reads by index position

-> NB: Here `-` means that the output of the pipe `|` is used as input in samtools.
+NB: Here `-` means that the output of the pipe `|` is used as input in samtools.
 And `\` is used to indicate that your code (instructions) continues on the next line

 - for paired reads (PE) or paired trimmed reads:

 ```bash
 bwa mem -t 4 <reference.fna> <in1:read1.fq.gz> <in2:read2.fq.gz> \
 | samtools sort -o <out:PE_mapped_sorted.bam> -
 ```

-- If you used trimmed reads (follow bellow) you also have unpaired reads (called S here) that we can map as such:
+- If you used trimmed reads (follow below) you also have unpaired reads (called S here) that we can map as such:

 ```bash
 bwa mem -t 4 <reference.fna> <in:S_reads.fq.gz> \